Part of the Project

 “Having come into fashion much older I spent most of my time being unsure of myself, but winning that award really just set it in my heart that this is where I am meant to be,” she admits.

-Kewana will be exhibiting her new collection as part of the Emerging Creatives programme.
-She says that she applied for the programme to gain more insight into the creative world.
+Kewana says that she applied for the Emerging Creatives programme to gain more insight into the creative world.

 “There is such a big gap between Fashion School & the real world.
 Designers often leave school with absolutely no idea what the next step is, and I was no different,” she says.